Gusbe/groupool/README.md

 ## ROUTES:

 - GET /
-  -- renders the log in page.
+  - renders the log in page.
-  -- redirects to  /groups if user is logged.
+  - redirects to  /groups if user is logged.

 - POST  /
-  -- Check if the user and passport is correct and starts the session.
+  - Check if the user and passport is correct and starts the session.

 - GET /signup
-  -- redirects to  /groups if user is logged.
+  - redirects to  /groups if user is logged.
-  -- renders the signup page.
+  - renders the signup page.

 - POST /signup
-  -- redirects to  /groups if user is logged.
+  - redirects to  /groups if user is logged.
-  -- validate unique email and required content.
+  - validate unique email and required content.
-  -- body:
+  - body:
-    --- username
+    - username
-    --- password
+    - password

 - GET /groups
-  -- renders the groups page.
+  - renders the groups page.

 - GET  /groups/create
-  -- renders the create group form.
+  - renders the create group form.
-  -- body:
+  - body:
-    --- Group name
+    -- Group name

 - POST /groups/create
-  -- validate that the field is correct.
+  - validate that the field is correct.
-  -- render the group information page.
+  - render the group information page.

 - GET /groups/join
-  -- renders the join group form.
+  - renders the join group form.

 - POST /groups/join
-  -- validate the fields are corrects.
+  - validate the fields are corrects.
-  -- redirect to the group page.
+  - redirect to the group page.

 - GET /group/:id
-  -- next to 404 if services:id is not valid or doesnt'exist.
+  - next to 404 if services:id is not valid or doesnt'exist.
-  -- renders the group  page.
+  - renders the group  page.

 - GET /round/:id
-  -- if the round has results then render the round results page.
+  - if the round has results then render the round results page.
-  -- if there isn't results and the user doesn't have a bet then render the bet page.
+  - if there isn't results and the user doesn't have a bet then render the bet page.
-  -- if there isn't results and the user has a bet then render the see bet page.
+  - if there isn't results and the user has a bet then render the see bet page.

 - POST /round/:id
   - validate that all the games have a bet and save the settings of the bet.

 - GET /logout/:id
-  -- close the session.
+  - close the session.
-  -- redirects to login page.
+  - redirects to login page.

 ## Models